MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/image-ad-extension.md

 In a bulk file, the list of layout strings are delimited with a semicolon (;).

-> [!IMPORTANT]
-> All clients should prepare for the availability of Multi-Image Ad Extensions.
-As soon as each customer is enabled for Multi-Image Ad Extensions ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 626) you can set the [Layouts](#layouts) field.

 **Add:** Optional.
 If you do not set this field, all current and future supported layouts will be set by default.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 If you set this field to the *delete_value* string, the prior setting is removed.
 **Delete:** Read-only

 ## <a name="mediaids"></a>Media Ids
 The identifiers of the images to include in the ad.
 You may not specify media identifiers for more than one image of the same aspect ratio.
 In other words each of  the referenced images must have different aspect ratios.

-> [!IMPORTANT]
-> All clients should prepare for the availability of Multi-Image Ad Extensions.
-As soon as each customer is enabled for Multi-Image Ad Extensions ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 626) you must set the [Images](#images) field.
-In the meantime you must set the [Media Ids](#mediaids) field.

 You can specify up to four (4) [image](image.md) identifiers.
 While the minimum required is one image media ID, in order to qualify for all ad placements you must provide four image media identifiers.